pinax-network/firehose-antelope/README.md

 Please have a look at the documentation [here](https://firehose.streamingfast.io) on how to set up your own Firehose & Substreams stack.
-Note that indexing larger Antelope chains such as EOS or WAX requires parallel processing of the chain and a lot of resources to be done in a reasonable time frame.
+Note that indexing larger Antelope chains such as EOS or WAX requires parallel processing of the chain and a lot of resources to have the indexing done in a reasonable time frame.

 ### EOS EVM